 Here is the step-by-step installation process.

 - Run the setup program downloaded from our website or the single file executable (intelliscribe.exe) located on the installation CD.

 - At the Welcome screen, click Next.

 - License Agreement After reading and agreeing to the terms of the software license, click Yes to proceed.
 If you choose No, setup will not continue.

 - Select Destination Location Choose the destination folder for INTELLIscribe.
 The default folder is C:\Program Files\Brooks Internet Software\INTELLIscribe.
 Click Next.

-- Select additional tasks Decide whether to add a shortcut icons in your Startup group, the desktop, or the Quick Launch toolbar.
-INTELLIscribe runs as a service; these shortcuts are optional and are not necessary for program operation.
+- Select additional tasks Decide whether to add shortcut icons in your Startup group, the desktop, or the Quick Launch toolbar.
+INTELLIscribe runs as a service; these shortcuts are optional and unnecessary for program operation.